indieopensource/issue-sponsorship-terms/terms.md

 ## <a id="Purpose"></a>Purpose

-These terms set out a step-by-step process and ground rules for paid software development to resolve a single development proposal for development of open software, offered to any willing sponsor.
-These terms cover rules for payment, reporting, and public accountability designed to grow developer and sponsor reputations for honest contracting based on public offers to do paid development work.
+These terms set out a step-by-step process and ground rules for paid software development to resolve a single development proposal.
+These terms cover payment, reporting, and public accountability mechanisms designed to grow developer and sponsor reputations for fair dealing.

 ## <a id="Offer"></a>Offer